Lucky (miniseries)

-Lucky is an upcoming television drama series for Apple TV+ starring Anya Taylor-Joy, Annette Bening, Timothy Olyphant, and Aunjanue Ellis-Taylor with Reese Witherspoon, Cassie Pappas and Jonathan Tropper among the producers.
-It is adapted from Marissa Stapley's novel of the same name.
+Lucky is an American crime thriller television miniseries created by Jonathan Tropper for Apple TV.
+It stars Anya Taylor-Joy, Annette Bening, Timothy Olyphant, and Aunjanue Ellis-Taylor with Reese Witherspoon and Cassie Pappas among the producers.
+Based on Marissa Stapley's 2021 novel, the series premiered on July 15, 2026, and ran for seven episodes, concluding on August 19.